aerospike/asmt/README.md

 # Aerospike Shared Memory Tool (ASMT)

-ASMT provides a program for backing up and restoring the primary index of an Aerospike Database Enterpise Edition (EE).
+ASMT provides a program for backing up and restoring the primary and secondary indexes of an Aerospike Database Enterpise Edition (EE).

 * [Overview](#overview)